betterscientificsoftware/bssw.io/Articles/Blog/WhyWeNeedStrategiesForWorkingRemotely.md

 ### Degraded Communication Channels

 The face-to-face communication channel is what communication scholars call stimulus rich—that is, we use all of our senses (auditory, visual, haptic, olfactory, and taste) to engage in verbal and nonverbal communication and are mostly unaware of it.
 Technology-mediated communication today, on the other hand (except for holographic and cross reality systems [XR] which offer greater possibility for immersion), is still rather stimulus poor.
 Since a greater number of us are working remotely, the overuse electronic communication for extended periods of time often degraded by poor connectivity literally overwhelms the human brain as it attempts to process and share information via screens instead of through unmediated verbal and nonverbal channels.
-For example, “Zoom fatigue” characterized by our constant gaze into the video camera is exhausting <sup>[5]<\sup>.
+For example, “Zoom fatigue” characterized by our constant gaze into the video camera is exhausting <sup>[5]</sup>.
 Managing expectations when working in environments characterised by degraded communication channels (mostly electronic) is the unfortunate reality of working remotely.
-The good news is that in the best cases productivity does not suffer <sup>[6]<\sup>, rather, it flourishes.
+The good news is that in the best cases productivity does not suffer, <sup>[6]</sup> rather, it flourishes.

 ### Unlearning Old Habits